Gandhi blog series #9

 Godse blamed Gandhi for allowing Muslims to form a separate country called Pakistan after independence.
 The fact is that Gandhi was against partition and pleaded with Mohammed Ali Jinnah to refrain from vivisection.
 When he refused, and India became a ground for communal violence, the Indian National Congress under pressure decided to agree to partition.

-While partitioning British India, the same extremists groups demanded that India should choose to become a Hindu nation.
+While partitioning British India, the same extremist groups demanded that India should choose to become a Hindu nation.
 Gandhi and Jawaharlal Nehru considered and rejected the proposition and choose to remain a secular country.
 This increased their resentment towards Gandhi.

-The last straw was Gandhi’s advocacy for giving the rightful share of the money (about 550 million rupees) to Pakistan after partition.
+The last straw was Gandhi’s advocacy for giving the rightful share of the money (about 550 million rupees) to Pakistan after the partition.
 He fasted for 3 days and ultimately Indian union agreed to his demand.
 This enraged the Hindutwa leaders.

 The greatest irony in Godse’s argument was that the radical Hindu groups had plotted Gandhi’s assassination since the 1930’s.
 The first attempt on his life was in 1934, second and third during the months of July and September 1944, others in September 1946 and on 20th January 1948.
 Godse was involved in two previous attempts.
 But the issues of partition were nonexistent at the time.